swdavey/mysqlrouter/README.md

   * Pacemaker 1.1.21

 Notes:
-1. Oracle Linux is a variant of Red Hat Enterprise Linux and as such it is expected that implementing a HA MySQL Router tier on either Red Hat, Centos or Fedora operating systems will work if configured in the same manner.
+* Oracle Linux is a variant of Red Hat Enterprise Linux and as such it is expected that implementing a HA MySQL Router tier on either Red Hat, Centos or Fedora operating systems will work if configured in the same manner.
-2. The Ubuntu OS also has a Pacemaker implementation and so it is assumed that this will also work.
+* The Ubuntu OS also has a Pacemaker implementation and so it is assumed that this will also work.
-3. Oracle Cloud: a small amount of additional integration work was required in order for the solution to work with Oracle Cloud's virtual network.
+* Oracle Cloud: a small amount of additional integration work was required in order for the solution to work with Oracle Cloud's virtual network.
 This is detailed at the end of this document.
 It is anticipated that **no additional work** would be required with physical servers.
 Depending on how virtual networking is implemented in other cloud there may be some similar work required.

+## Implementation of the MySQL Router Tier Solution
+This can be broken down into the following logical parts.
+1. Software Stack Install
+2. Security Considerations: firewalld, selinux and environmental
+3. Bootstrapping the MySQL Router Tier
+4. Setup and Configuration of the Cluster

 ### Software Install of the MySQL Router Tier
 Either the Enterprise or Community editions of MySQL software can be used.
 In the case below the RPM packages for MySQL are the commercial versions (enterprise edition) and were downloaded prior to install.
 Pacemaker and its associated packages are all available from Oracle-Linux/Redhat/Centos/Fedora repositories as standard.